petermg/TheOcularMigraineMCP/README.md

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/9e8d6ca3-d1b3-4a37-9b1d-fb2cb3452d6e)

 "Reset ALL settings to default" will clear any settings changes you made on the headset.
+(Actually this will clear ALL "oculus.debug" setprop settings).
 This will NOT remove any custom profiles nor will it erase any files on the device nor anything you saved to the device.
-It only clears any "setprop" commands that were sent to the headset, thus restoring the default settings.
 ##
 ### Manage Game Profiles
 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/af50682c-cf0c-4e40-adc6-cc2e631f03c5)